 If the vehicles were designed to stack vertically the capacity may be doubled in a C130

 Such a vehicle could carry more men than most ATVs, and be faster than a Supacat.
-The German recon units tended to use Schimmwagen instead of motorbikes and sidecars- better cross country capability and not stopped if a bridge was held or destroyed Some Images
+The German recon units tended to use Schimmwagen instead of motorbikes and sidecars- better cross country capability and not stopped if a bridge was held or destroyed

 The new vehicle may be a shade larger than the old VW Type 166 since modern recon units carry alot of sensors and equipment that wasn't around in the 40s.
 However, the final vehicle will be narrow enough to easily fit in a CH-47, unlike the HMMWV.
 It would make sense for the final design to utilize as many of the parts of Land Rovers and/or HMMWVs as possible.
 In some respects this vehicle would be an amphibious, hybrid electric version of the SOV shown on this page.
 The same vehicle is used by the US Rangers.
 It would certainly share many of the features such as the ring mount and a folding roll cage.